 ASIS joins the U.S. Department of Homeland Security and the E.U.
 Agency for Network and Information Security (ENISA) in recognizing October as Cybersecurity Awareness Month.
 The following ASIS information security and privacy resources can help you, your organization, and your communities stay safe online.

 Have a specific cyber security question?
-Reach out to an ASIS Information Technology Security Council member on ASIS Connects.
+Reach out to an ASIS Information Technology Security Community member on ASIS Connects.

 ASIS Cybersecurity Awareness Month Webinars

 - 1 October - Cybersecurity: High-end Resources on a Low Budget [Sponsored by HID]

 - 14 October - Cyber/Physical Risks to Businesses with Remote/Home Workers in the Era of COVID-19 [Sponsored by G4S]

 - 21 October - Is Your Cyber Readiness Prepared for The Coming Regulatory Nightmares?